SmallMistake/Modding-NiD/Route_Data/Route_Group_Information.md

 # Route Group

 Route Group Segments will follow groups of route data.
-They all start with a 0B 00 00 00 btye to help denote them.
+They all start with a 0B 00 00 00 byte to help denote them.

 Empty Route Group from a boss level because there is only one group only one route.